California legislator has a fix for the flaws in problematic CARB harbor craft regulations

 SELECT COMMITTEE HEARING

 At a select committee hearing on the legislation held November 2, AWO’s director of state advocacy, Kyle Burleson, said: “Mariners need to have safe and vetted equipment on their vessels in order to do their jobs safely and get home when it’s done.
-In fact, when the USCG voices these issues, among many directly.
+In fact, the USCG voiced these issues, among many, to CARB directly.
 That’s why we’ve worked with Assemblymember Bains to introduce AB 1122 which doesn’t tell CARB what it can and can’t do, but simply says that if they’re going to mandate equipment on a vessel, it has to be verified by a vessel class society for safe use before it can be installed.”

 Giving a mariner’s perspective, MM&P regional representative Captain Sly Hunter told the committee: “On a boat, the engines are the gas, pedal and brakes.
 The loss of engine power is a catastrophic risk to vessel safety and more importantly mariner safety.
 The new Commercial Harbor Craft rule does not do enough to address mariner safety and could in fact endanger the men and women on the vessels.”